-The Nechalacho Rare Earth Elements Project, located primarily at Thor Lake, Northwest Territories, is Avalon's 100% owned flagship project and is recognized internationally for its exceptional wealth of heavy rare earth elements.
+The 100% owned Nechalacho Rare Earth Elements Project, located at Thor Lake, Northwest Territories, is Avalon's flagship rare metals project and is exceptional for its high concentrations of the more scarce heavy rare earth elements.
 To view the project Fact Sheet, click here.

 The definitions that follow are acronyms used throughout the Nechalacho Project section.
 The list is to aid in reading and understanding the technical content of our website: